ArseniyChern/EduonixAngularCourseFiles/README.md

 # EduonixAngularCourseFiles
-This repo contains project files for for the coursee Eduonix Angular 7 Practical Guide.
+This repo contains project files for for the course Eduonix Angular 7 Practical Guide.
 It can be found at https://www.udemy.com/angular-the-ultimate-guide/

 # To Clone
 ```git clone https://github.com/ArseniyChern/EduonixAngularCourseFiles.git```